 The application deadline has closed for this position.
 Individuals who meet the minimum qualifications may be invited to a written examination and/or orientation on July 8, 2017.
 Oral board interviews are tentatively scheduled for the week of July 24, 2017.

+Crime Analyst is a civilian professional role within the Police Department.
 The successful candidate should have a strong working knowledge of law enforcement and criminal justice systems.
 The Crime Analyst will be responsible for researching and analyzing law enforcement, crime and intelligence data.
 This information will be utilized to identify and interpret criminal activity, patterns and trends to aid in the deployment of resources to prevent crimes.
 The Crime Analyst will be responsible to handle sensitive data and confidential information with discretion and tact.
 Effective written and oral communication skills are critical to prepare clear, accurate and concise presentations and reports.

 Applicants are required to have a Bachelor's degree in public or business administration, geographic information systems, statistics or criminal justice from an accredited college or university.
 Two years full time experience involving formulation analysis, evaluation, and implementation of research programs in the fields of criminal behavior or social science with prior law enforcement related experience preferred.
 Computer proficiency with spreadsheets, word processing, geographic information systems and statistical applications.